ahmadfajar/vue3-mdb-example/README.md

 TypeScript language service aware of `.vue` file types.

-If the standalone TypeScript plugin doesn't feel fast enough to you, _Vue - Official_ has also implemented a [Take Over Mode](https://github.com/johnsoncodehk/volar/discussions/471#discussioncomment-1361669) that is more performant.
+If the standalone TypeScript plugin doesn't feel fast enough to you, _Vue - Official_ has also implemented a [Take-Over Mode](https://github.com/johnsoncodehk/volar/discussions/471#discussioncomment-1361669) that is more performant.
 You can enable it by the following steps:

 1. Disable the built-in TypeScript Extension
     1) Run `Extensions: Show Built-in Extensions` from VSCode's command palette